Affirm LGBTQ Ally Leadership Program

 AFFIRM LGBTQ Ally Leadership Certificate

 Participants must complete two electives from the following options.
 Workshops cannot be repeated for multiple credits.
 Review our Event Calendar.

-- Inclusive Language by Center for Diversity and Inclusion
+- Inclusive Language - Center for Diversity and Inclusion

 - Introduction to GLBT Studies Course

 Ally Awareness Day Volunteering is tentative.
 Please contact Kevin Nguyen for up-to-date information.

 Answer the following prompts in a Word document and email to Kevin Nguyen.